(Updated from April 10, 2017)

-Aubrey comes in every morning at 6:00 to bake for a couple hours before school.
+Aubrey comes in every morning at six to bake for a couple of hours before school.
 At sixteen going on seventeen, she’s a remarkably good baker.
 (Way to go Aubrey’s Mom!)
 But brownies can be tough, especially when you are baking multiple pans in two ovens.

 There are oven thermometers in each oven and she is careful to make sure that the temperature is at 350 degrees before she puts the pans in the oven.
 But the air circulates differently with multiple pans and the temperature rises and falls, especially when you’re opening the oven to check on your brownies.